Nail Bed (Nailbed) Injury Management in the ED

 Epidemiology

-Complications of nailbed injuries include nail loss, abnormal growth, nonadherence of new nail, splitting of the nail, soft tissue infection, and osteomyelitis of the underlying distal tuft.
+Complications of nail bed injuries include nail loss, abnormal growth, nonadherence of new nail, splitting of the nail, soft tissue infection, and osteomyelitis of the underlying distal tuft.

-A 3:1 male-to-female predominance of injury exists.
+There is a 3:1 male-to-female predominance of injury.

 History

-A complete history for a nailbed injury should include hand dominance, time of the injury, the presence of an associated open wound, previous history of hand injury, tetanus status, occupation and hobbies, and the patient's overall health.
+A complete history for a nail bed (nailbed) injury should include hand dominance, time of the injury, the presence of an associated open wound, previous history of hand injury, tetanus status, occupation and hobbies, and the patient's overall health.
 All of these aspects of the patient's presentation may affect the treatment plan for the injury.
 Also, inquire about the circumstances of the accident, as the mechanism of injury has prognostic implications for severity of injury and wound contamination.

-Crush and avulsion injuries as well as injuries associated with distal phalanx fractures have a worse prognosis.
-Injuries that span the entire nailbed or most of the bed and fold also fare worse than those that are isolated to one to two thirds of the nailbed or only to the nail fold and germinal matrix.
+Crush and avulsion injuries, as well as injuries associated with distal phalanx fractures, have a worse prognosis.
+Injuries that span the entire nail bed or most of the bed and fold also fare worse than those that are isolated to one to two thirds of the nail bed or only to the nail fold and germinal matrix.

-Physical
+Physical Examination

 A general examination is necessary to rule out additional injuries.

 The injured finger can usually be examined without anesthesia, although children or those in severe pain may require a digital block first.
-A complete sensory examination (performed prior to a digital block) as well as motor function and vascular supply is necessary.
+A complete sensory examination (performed prior to a digital block), as well as motor function and vascular supply, is necessary.
 If the nail is avulsed from the nail fold and is unstable, a digital block will usually be necessary to accurately examine the extent of injury.
 Loupe magnification may be used if necessary.

-Nailbed injuries are often accompanied by subungual hematomas, lacerations to the surrounding skin, crush or avulsion injuries to the distal finger, and associated fractures of the distal phalanx.
+Nail bed (nailbed) injuries are often accompanied by subungual hematomas, lacerations to the surrounding skin, crush or avulsion injuries to the distal finger, and associated fractures of the distal phalanx.

-A subungual hematoma is a common presentation, and the possibility of an underlying nailbed laceration or injury should always be considered.
-Lacerations of the nailbed associated with subungual hematomas are most often stellate.
-Simple lacerations are uncommon unless an accompanying crushing component that was strong enough to collapse the nail through the nailbed and onto the distal phalanx or to fracture the distal phalanx occurred.
+A subungual hematoma is a common presentation, and the possibility of an underlying nail bed laceration or injury should always be considered.
+Lacerations of the nail bed associated with subungual hematomas are most often stellate.
+Simple lacerations are uncommon unless an accompanying crushing component that was strong enough to collapse the nail through the nail bed and onto the distal phalanx or to fracture the distal phalanx occurred.
 Fracture of the distal phalanx usually disrupts the matrix but may not break the nail.

 The nail may also be partially or completely avulsed from the nail fold.
 Nail plate avulsion is almost invariably accompanied by significant nail bed laceration that requires repair.
-Fractures of the distal phalanx are present in 50% of nailbed injuries.[12]
+Fractures of the distal phalanx are present in 50% of nail bed injuries.[14]

 Imaging Studies